Aliases for PPP2R1A Gene

-PPP2R1A (Protein Phosphatase 2, Regulatory Subunit A, Alpha) is a Protein Coding gene.
+PPP2R1A (Protein Phosphatase 2 Regulatory Subunit A, Alpha) is a Protein Coding gene.
 Diseases associated with PPP2R1A include mental retardation, autosomal dominant 36 and endometrioid ovary carcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include protein heterodimerization activity and antigen binding.
 An important paralog of this gene is PPP2R1B.

 UniProtKB/Swiss-Prot for PPP2R1A Gene

 The PR65 subunit of protein phosphatase 2A serves as a scaffolding molecule to coordinate the assembly of the catalytic subunit and a variable regulatory B subunit.
 Required for proper chromosome segregation and for centromeric localization of SGOL1 in mitosis.